LuciusColt/CAIN/content/DATABASE/Archives 🗂️/Lore Tablets 🔏/Watchsite-12.md

 * Bedrooms are warm, furnished simply with dull polymer furniture and a personal viewport to the ice.
 * Food grown hydroponically in the Garden tastes “too clean.”
 * The air hums faintly from geothermal vents.
+>For more information on the living conditions inside Watchsite-12, see [[Living Quarters — Watchsite-12]].